andynoelker/aplos/README.md

 ### Change color scheme:
 1. Enter the Customize screen from the Appearance menu
 2. Click on the 'Colors' section from the available menu
-3. Use the color pickers to change the site's background color, title color, link color, or link hover colors
+3. Use the color pickers to change nearly every color option on the site
 4. Save changes

 ### Change layout: